nknorg/nkn-client-js/README.md

 });
 ```

+Secret seed should be kept **SECRET**!
+Never put it in version control system
+like here.

 By default the client will use bootstrap RPC server (for getting node address)
-provided by us.
+provided by NKN.
 Any NKN full node can serve as a bootstrap RPC server.
-To create
+To
-a client using customized bootstrap RPC server:
+create a client using customized bootstrap RPC server:

 ```javascript
 const client = nkn({